mastersbasketballtournaments/freeagents/src/index.md

 Free Agent Basketball Masters
 </h1>

-Hiya,
+Hello,

-This is a new feature in the planning phase from [Masters Basketball Tournaments](https://www.mastersbasketballtournaments.com).
+This is a proposed new feature from the [Masters Basketball Tournaments](https://www.mastersbasketballtournaments.com) team that is currently in the planning stage.
+It was born out of our struggles to break into the Masters basketball circuit.

-The basic idea is a match-making service that aims to help players looking for a team and teams looking for player, on the Masters basketball circuit worldwide.
-The incidental benefit for Tournament Directors is that they no longer have to be the intermediary between players and teams, therefore freeing them up for the enormous task of actually putting on the tournament!
+The basic idea is a match-making service that aims to help Masters basketball players looking for a team, and teams looking for players, to make contact, worldwide.
+The incidental benefit, for Tournament Directors, is that they no longer have to be the intermediary between players and teams, therefore freeing them up for the enormous task of actually putting on the tournament for us players!

 Currently we're looking for expressions of interest in the service.
-It would help if you could complete the following form so that we can gauge the interest in the idea.
+It would be helpful if you could complete the following form so that we can gauge the interest in the idea.

 Once we have something to share we may contact you to ask that you register for the service in one or all of the following roles.